 - Kandy Railway Station – Kandy… the last capital of the ancient kings of Sri Lanka.
 Cool, right?
 One part of this three-part guide.

 - Hatton Railway Station – Rolling hills of tea plantations and the place to go to climb Sri Lanka’s most sacred mountain – Sri Pada himself – Adam’s Peak: the mountain of many names.
+The summit (ideally, at sunrise) is most definitely a recommended place in Sri Lanka to visit!

 - Nanu Oya Railway Station – Disembark here for Nuwara Eliya, a Sri Lankan mountain town with a colonial English add-on theme.
 A good stopover for breaking up the train ride.